 UN entities, at the global, regional and national levels, have long been working in partnership with civil society to implement programmes and projects, e.g. to deliver life-saving services, to support mediation and post-conflict activities, to monitor political and social developments.

 global online consultation with civil society.
-This is what they asked of the UN:
+Please see the

 Civic space and the UN Secretary General's call to action for human rights

 On 24 February 2020, the Secretary-General launched "The Highest Aspiration: A Call to Action for Human Rights", on the occasion of the 75th anniversary of the United Nations.

 The Call identifies civic space and participation as one of the key domains where action is needed and stresses that society is stronger and more resilient when women and men can play a meaningful role in political, economic and social life, contributing to policy-making that affects their lives, including by accessing information, engaging in dialogue, expressing dissent and joining together to express their views.

 But in too many places, open space for this participation is under threat, from repressive laws and, increased restrictions on the work of journalists and human rights defenders, especially women.
 New technologies have helped civil society networks to grow, but they have also given authorities excuses to control civil society movements and curtail media freedoms, often under security pretexts.
 Shrinking of civic space is frequently a prelude to a more general deterioration in human rights.